HengZengXi/PredictionHub/README.md

 After approval, click "Bet YES" and confirm again.

-At the bottom of the card, you will see your "Your NFT Position" appear.

 Resolve the Market:

 On the same market card, you should see the "⚙️ Arbitrator Controls" (because you are the arbitrator).